Beird0/TTSKY25b_Delay/docs/info.md

 ## How to test

-The flip-flop's clock is not the syatem clock.
+The flip-flop's clock is IN1,
+J and K are IN0 and IN2, respectfully.

 ## External hardware

-Normal flip-flop behavior may be obderved.
+Outputs are OUT0 and OUT1